TandoorRecipes/recipes/docs/install/kubernetes.md

 # K8s Setup

-This is a setup which should be sufficent for production use.
+This is a setup which should be sufficient for production use.
 Be sure to replace the default secrets!

 # Files